Lamboi Haokip is a valued friend of the Lighthouse Support Centre.

 Lamboi is now the Founding President of the Bethesda-Khankho Foundation, seeking to help people like himself; those living in disadvantaged tribal communities in India.
-Bethesda is committed to support and transform the lives of those living in these communities through establishing world-class schools, colleges, research centres and community development projects.
+Bethesda is committed to supporting and transforming the lives of those living in these communities through establishing world-class schools, colleges, research centres and community development projects.

 For more information, please visit the Bethesda-Khanko Foundation website.